pydata/xarray/doc/pandas.rst

 .. ipython:: python

-    xray.DataArray(df)
+    xr.DataArray(df)

-xray objects do not yet support hierarchical indexes, so if your data has a hierarchical index, you will either need to unstack it first or use the :py:meth:`~xray.DataArray.from_series` or :py:meth:`~xray.Dataset.from_dataframe` constructors described above.
+xarray objects do not yet support hierarchical indexes, so if your data has a hierarchical index, you will either need to unstack it first or use the :py:meth:`~xarray.DataArray.from_series` or :py:meth:`~xarray.Dataset.from_dataframe` constructors described above.